 Then again I feel Mexican food should always go with a good Margarita and a day at the lake deserves a cold beer…so to each their own.
 If you don’t want to partake in an alcoholic beverage…

-I always carry an empty Brita Filtered Water Bottle with me through airport security and fill it once I’m at my gate waiting for departure.
+I always carry an empty water bottle with me through airport security and fill it once I’m at my gate waiting for departure.
 Staying hydrated is very important…, especially after cocktails!

 Related Article: Top 10 Must-Have Flight Essentials